arsahasransu/statistics-short-exercise/docs/index.md

 <iframe scrolling="no"  src="https://videos.cern.ch/video/OPEN-VIDEO-2020-199-002" width="560" height="315" frameborder="0" allowfullscreen></iframe>

+Or click [here](https://videos.cern.ch/record/2728492) if the embedded video above doesn't work.

 ## Combine

 For this course we will work with a simplified version of a real analysis, that nonetheless will have many features of the full analysis.
 The analysis is a search for an additional heavy neutral Higgs boson decaying to tau lepton pairs.
 Such a signature is predicted in many extensions of the standard model, in particular the minimal supersymmetric standard model (MSSM).
 You can read about the analysis in the paper [here](https://arxiv.org/pdf/1803.06553.pdf).
 The statistical inference makes use of a variable called the total transverse mass ($M_{\mathrm{T}}^{\mathrm{tot}}$) that provides good discrimination between the resonant high-mass signal and the main backgrounds, which have a falling distribution in this high-mass region.
 The events selected in the analysis are split into a several categories which target the main di-tau final states as well as the two main production modes: gluon-fusion (ggH) and b-jet associated production (bbH).
 One example is given below for the fully-hadronic final state in the b-tag category which targets the bbH signal: